NWA Starrcade ’84: The Million Dollar Challenge

 Final Thoughts: Of course Solie and Caudle would say that it surpassed Starrcade ’83, but it definitely didn’t.
 Not saying that it was a bad show though, because I do feel it’s rather underrated.
 With no real amazing standout matches while still a solid show, I’ll go with thumbs in the middle for Starrcade ’84.

-Posted on June 14, 2007, in NWA and tagged Assassins, Black Bart, Brian Adidis, Buzz Tyler, Denny Brown, Dick Slater, Don Kernodle, Dusty Rhodes, Ivan Koloff, JCP, Jesse Barr, Jim Crockett, Jimmy Valiant, JJ Dillon, Joe Frazier, Keith Larson, Manny Fernandez, Mike Davis, Mike Graham, Mr. Ito, Nikita Koloff, NWA, Ole Anderson, Paul Jones, Ric Flair, Ricky Steamboat, Ron Bass, Starrcade, Superstar Billy Graham, Tully Blanchard, Wahoo McDaniel, WWE, Zambuie Express.
+Posted on June 14, 2007, in NWA and tagged Black Bart, Brian Adidis, Buzz Tyler, Denny Brown, Dick Slater, Don Kernodle, Dusty Rhodes, Ivan Koloff, JCP, Jesse Barr, Jim Crockett, Jimmy Valiant, JJ Dillon, Joe Frazier, Keith Larson, Manny Fernandez, Mike Davis, Mike Graham, Mr. Ito, Nikita Koloff, NWA, Ole Anderson, Paul Jones, Ric Flair, Ricky Steamboat, Ron Bass, Starrcade, Superstar Billy Graham, The Assassins, Tully Blanchard, Wahoo McDaniel, WWE, Zambuie Express.
 Bookmark the permalink.
 2 Comments.